nanthagabriel/nanthagabriel/README.md

 ---

-### 📅 My Learning Roadmap.
+### 📅 Roadmap.
-This is my learning plan for 2025/26.
-I’ll update this plan regularly as I complete milestones and adapt to any new challenges.
+A learning plan for 2025/26.
+Updated regularly as I complete milestones and adapt to any new challenges.

 ---